stephanie-roe/brew-maps/README.md

 ## Learning Goals
+- Learning how to self-teach a new topic: TypeScript
+- Successfully implement TypeScript
+- Build a good understanding of TypeScript

 ## Technologies
   - React
   - TypeScript
   - HTML
   - CSS
+  - Express
   - Cypress
   - Fetch API
   - Webpack